History of The Black Seed

-As a result of its uterus contracting effect it is also administered when labour is weak and in cases of sepesis.
+As a result of its uterus contracting effect it is also administered when labor is weak and in cases of sepsis.
 Black seed oil should not be taken during pregnancy.
 It is also attributed as a tonicising and mood brightening effectant.

 The seeds are:

 - intermittent fevers, agalactia and vitiated conditions of vata and pita

 They are useful in skin diseases, haemorrhoids, cephalalgia, jaundice, inflammation, fever, paralysis, ophthalmia, halitosis, anorexia, dyspepsia, flatulence, diarrhoea, dysentery, cough, amenorrhoea, dysmemorrhoea, helminthiasis, especially tapeworm, stangury, intermittent fevers, agalactia and vitiated conditions of vata and pita.